eudaemonic-one/Lifelong-Learning/Java/Effective Java/4 Classes and Interfaces.md

   * “There are two ways to prohibit subclassing.
 The easier of the two is to declare the class final.
 The alternative is to make all the constructors private or package-private and to add public static factories in place of the constructors.”
 * “If a concrete class does not implement a standard interface, then you may inconvenience some programmers by prohibiting inheritance.
 If you feel that you must allow inheritance from such a class, one reasonable approach is to ensure that the class never invokes any of its overridable methods and to document this fact.”
   * “You can eliminate a class’s self-use of overridable methods mechanically, without changing its behavior.
 Move the body of each overridable method to a private “helper method” and have each overridable method invoke its private helper method.
 Then replace each self-use of an overridable method with a direct invocation of the overridable method’s private helper method.”

+## Item 20: Prefer interfaces to abstract classes

+* “Java has two mechanisms to define a type that permits multiple implementations: interfaces and abstract classes.
+Since the introduction of *default methods* for interfaces in Java 8 [JLS 9.4.3], both mechanisms allow you to provide implementations for some instance methods.”
+  * “A major difference is that to implement the type defined by an abstract class, a class must be a subclass of the abstract class.
+Because Java permits only single inheritance, this restriction on abstract classes severely constrains their use as type definitions.”
+* **“Existing classes can easily be retrofitted to implement a new interface.”**
+  * “All you have to do is to add the required methods, if they don’t yet exist, and to add an `implements` clause to the class declaration.”
+  * “If you want to have two classes extend the same abstract class, you have to place it high up in the type hierarchy where it is an ancestor of both classes.
+Unfortunately, this can cause great collateral damage to the type hierarchy, forcing all descendants of the new abstract class to subclass it, whether or not it is appropriate.”

+* **“Interfaces are ideal for defining mixins.”**
+  * “Loosely speaking, a mixin is a type that a class can implement in addition to its “primary type,” to declare that it provides some optional behavior. ”
+* **“Interfaces allow for the construction of nonhierarchical type frameworks.”**
+* “**Interfaces enable safe, powerful functionality enhancements** via the *wrapper class* idiom (Item 18).”
+* “When there is an obvious implementation of an interface method in terms of other interface methods, consider providing implementation assistance to programmers in the form of a default method.”
+  * “You can’t add default methods to an interface that you don’t control.”

+* **“You can, however, combine the advantages of interfaces and abstract classes by providing an abstract *skeletal implementation class* to go with an interface.”**
+  * “The interface defines the type, perhaps providing some default methods, while the skeletal implementation class implements the remaining non-primitive interface methods atop the primitive interface methods.
+Extending a skeletal implementation takes most of the work out of implementing an interface.
+This is the *Template Method* pattern [Gamma95].”
+  * “By convention, skeletal implementation classes are called `Abstract`*Interface*, where *Interface* is the name of the interface they implement.”
+  * “Because skeletal implementations are designed for inheritance, you should follow all of the design and documentation guidelines in Item 19.”
+* “A minor variant on the skeletal implementation is the *simple implementation*, exemplified by `AbstractMap.SimpleEntry`.
+A simple implementation is like a skeletal implementation in that it implements an interface and is designed for inheritance, but it differs in that it isn’t abstract: it is the simplest possible working implementation.
+You can use it as it stands or subclass it as circumstances warrant.”